a-kbd/g29_assignment3/report.md

 - Did you have to install a lot of additional tools to build the software?

-  Other than the obvious of having to have a Java runtime installed, we had to install Maven to build the project.
+  >Other than the obvious of having to have a Java runtime installed, we had to install Maven to build the project.

 - Were those tools well documented?

-  Yes, Maven is well documented, besides building it only needed a simple command that also is built in to many IDEs and text editors.
+  >Yes, Maven is well documented, besides building it only needed a simple command that also is built in to many IDEs and text editors.

 - Were other components installed automatically by the build script?

-  Dependencies like JUnit and the maven-surefire-plugin were installed automatically, however, only when running the tests as they are not required otherwise.
+  >Dependencies like JUnit and the maven-surefire-plugin were installed automatically, however, only when running the tests as they are not required otherwise.
 All tests pass.

 - Did the build conclude automatically without errors?

-  Yes.
+  >Yes.

 - How well do examples and tests run on your system(s)?

-  They run perfectly.
+  >They run perfectly.

 ### **2. Do you plan to continue or choose another project?**

-We plan to continue using this project as it builds fine on our systems and it fulfills the requirements.
+>We plan to continue using this project as it builds fine on our systems and it fulfills the requirements.

 ## Complexity

 ### **1. What are your results for eight complex functions?
 Did everyone get the same result?
 Is there something that is unclear?
 If you have a tool, is its result the same as yours?**

-We used Lizard which put the most complex functions as follows.
+>We used Lizard which put the most complex functions as follows.

-The functions are MyAtoi, LongDivision, CRCAlgorithm, BinaryTree, BinaryTree, RegexMatching, MaximumMinimumWindow, RedBlackBST, ValidParentheses.
+>The functions are: MyAtoi, LongDivision, CRCAlgorithm, BinaryTree, BinaryTree, RegexMatching, MaximumMinimumWindow, RedBlackBST, ValidParentheses.

-#### Manual calculation of the complexity
+### **Manual calculation of the complexity**

-- MyAtoi had 32 branches and 8 exit points, based on the formula we have the complexity is 32-8+2=26.
+- **MyAtoi** had 32 branches and 8 exit points, based on the formula we have the complexity is 32-8+2=26.
 This is contrary to what Lizard finds.

-- LongDivision had 17 branches and 5 exit points.
+- **LongDivision** had 17 branches and 5 exit points.
 Based on the formula, the cyclomatic complecity was manually calculated to be 17-5+2=14.
 This was not coherent with the data we got from Lizard, which told the CC was  19.

-- CRCAlgorithm had 21 branches and 5 exit points, based on the formula we have the complexity is 21-5+2=18.
+- **CRCAlgorithm** had 21 branches and 5 exit points, based on the formula we have the complexity is 21-5+2=18.
 This is the same value that Lizard finds.

-- BinaryTree had 30 branches and 17 exit points, based on the formula we have the complexity 30-17+2=15.
+- **BinaryTree** had 30 branches and 17 exit points, based on the formula we have the complexity 30-17+2=15.
 This is _not_ the same value that Lizard finds.

 ### **2. Are the functions just complex, or also long?**

-They are also long.
+>They are also long.
 The median LOC is 2 whereas the median for the top eight is 16.5.
 Thus they are longer.

 ### **3. What is the purpose of the functions?
 Is it related to the high CC?**